 Councillor Hector Thibault lives in Church Point and represents District 3: Grosses-Coques, Church Point, Church Point Station, Little Brook (north) and Little Brook Station (north).
-Hector was first elected to Council in 2012 and is currently on 5 committees; Public Works Committee, Personnel Committee, Villa Acadienne, E.M.O., Police Advisory Board.
+Hector was first elected to Council in 2012 and is currently on five committees; Public Works Committee, Personnel Committee, Villa Acadienne, E.M.O., and the Police Advisory Board.
 Outside his duties as councillor, Hector keeps busy with a multi-acre fruit orchard.

 Deputy Warden Nil Doucet lives in St. Bernard and represents District 1: New Edinburg, St. Bernnard, Belliveau Cove, Ohio and Weaver Settlement.
-Nil was first elected to Council in 2004 and currently sits on 5 committees; Planning Advisory Committee, Doctor Recruitment, Police Advisory Board, Clare Firefighters Association and Upper Clements Park Society.
+Nil was first elected to Council in 2004 and currently sits on four committees; Planning Advisory Committee, Doctor Recruitment, Police Advisory Board, and the Clare Firefighters Association.
 Outside his duties as Deputy Warden, Nil likes to scuba dive, play hockey and badminton, dabble in magic and enjoys the outdoors through hunting and camping.

 (902) 769-8621 (mobile)